 Compiling a accurate sampling frame is not easy for statistics on International Trade in Services.
 Not all enterprises in the Netherlands are active in international trade in services.
 By making use of data sources such as the VIES data, the most effective and complete possible sampling framework is composed of enterprises that import and export services.
 Additional estimates are made for smaller enterprises that are excluded from the sampling frame.

 From the first quarter of 2014, Statistics Netherlands has been producing figures based on the new sixth edition of the Balance of Payments Manual (BPM6).

 As of 2020, a redesign of the international trade in services statistics has taken place.
 The figures always follow the guidelines of BPM6 but are made in a new way.
 To enable time series and mutual comparison, it was decided to publish 2020 in both the new and the old way.
-2020 in the old way appears in this table and is model-based using response data and auxiliary data such as load data.
-The new table is expected to be published in mid-May 2021 and will include 2020 and beyond according to the new series.
+2020 in the old way is model-based using response data and auxiliary data.
+The new table includes 2020 and beyond according to the new series.